mlc-ai/mlc-llm/docs/install/mlc_llm.rst

           cd /path-to-mlc-llm/python
           pip install -e .

 **Step 4.
-Validate installation.** You may validate if MLC libarires and mlc_chat CLI is compiled successfully using the following command:
+Validate installation.** You may validate if MLC libarires and mlc_llm CLI is compiled successfully using the following command:

 .. code-block:: bash
     :caption: Validate installation